 - Loss of central or peripheral vision

-If you’re experiencing any of these symptoms, call Dr. Edward Paul, OD, Phd, today.
+If you’re experiencing any of these symptoms, call The Low Vision Centers of North Carolina, today.
 He can help make life a little easier for those who have trouble seeing the world clearly.

 How Is Low Vision Treated?